MeguminWaifu/parking-proj/README.md

 ## TO DO

-install latest node.js
+-install latest node.js
 the link https://nodejs.org/en/download
-run this code in the vs code terminal npm install -g npm@latest if you get permission errors use this command first Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+-run this code in the vs code terminal npm install -g npm@latest
+-if you get permission errors use this command first Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 By: Loli SLayer